cuba-platform/idp-addon/README.md

 ## Overview

-The add-on allows a user to log in to the multiple running applications by entering a single login name and password once in a browser session.
+The add-on allows to log-in into multiple running applications by entering login and password once in a browser session.

 ![IDP Login Form](./img/idp_login_form.png)